sommerharris/sommerharris.github.io/_posts/2022-05-16-week1:InitialPerspectives.md

 **What do I hope to get out of this position?**

 In this position, my hopes for learning outcomes are:
-1. To be able to articulate what research looks like in the arena data visualization
+1. To be able to articulate what research looks like in the arena of data visualization
 2. Learn some new technical skills, and gain exposure to data viz tools
 3. Learn how a dataset is curated and develop confidence in working with datasets
 4. Learn about how teh agile process can be applied to research